ejbills/DockDoor/README.md

 **DockDoor** is a macOS application that adds a much-needed feature to your Mac: Dock previews.
 Developed with Swift and SwiftUI, it offers seamless integration with macOS.
 DockDoor is designed for ease of use and intuitive interactions.
-As an open-source project, it welcomes contributions from developers to enhance the application’s functionality, performance and user experience.
+As an open-source project, it welcomes contributions from developers to enhance the application's functionality, performance and user experience.

 Minimum macOS version:
 - 1.1.5 and older: **macOS 14 Sonoma**